OUTA calls on government to extend driver's licence renewals from 5 to 10 years

 4. Multiple methods for DL renewal are made available through test centres and reputable service providers, i.e. stronger collaboration with neutral, third party organisations such as the Automobile Association of South Africa (AA).

 5. That current restrictions applicable to Professional Driver’s Permits either remain the same, or are possibly extended as well, but that this decision be based on more extensive research and the inclusion of input from bussing and tourism roleplayers.

 “The state is facing a growing crisis of legitimacy in its inability to address the backlog of DL renewals, which appears to be getting worse, not better.
-This in turn is spilling out into a crisis of administrative challenges that has the potential for citizens to be deemed as not acting ‘outside the law’, when driving without a license, due to the state’s inefficiencies.
+This in turn is spilling out into a crisis of administrative challenges that has the potential for citizens to be deemed as not acting ‘outside the law’, when driving without a licence, due to the state’s inefficiencies.
 The extension of the grace period for ‘expired’ DL is becoming the norm.
-We believe there will be no adverse impact on the lives of South Africans in the case of extending DL renewal to 10-years,” Msibi added.
+We believe there will be no adverse impact on the lives of South Africans in the case of extending DL renewal to 10 years,” Msibi added.